 As a member of the college’s Up ‘til Dawn executive board, Joe visited St. Jude this summer.
 That visit occurred just a week before his sister received her diagnosis of acute lymphoblastic leukemia (ALL), the most common childhood cancer.
 Lily is being treated at a local hospital in their hometown of St. Louis.

 “Even though Lily has not been treated at St. Jude, I am incredibly grateful to St. Jude because the research they have done and continue to do is helping to save Lily’s life,” said Joe, 21, who is majoring in biochemistry and molecular biology.
-Treatments invented at St. Jude have increased the overall childhood cancer survival rate from 20 percent when the hospital opened to more than 80 percent today.
+Treatments invented at St. Jude have increased the overall childhood cancer survival rate from 20% when the hospital opened to more than 80% today.